GarryGippert/Aclust/README.md

 ACLUST is a C-language program that generates a phylogenetic tree from protein sequence Fasta input.

-A binary tree is based on a NNJ (Nearest Neighbor Joining) algorithm in the space of all-vs-all pairwise sequence distances computed using a modified version of ScoreDist (Sonnhammer & Hollich 2005).

-Pairwise alignments are computed from local alignments (Smith & Waterman 1981) or interpolated from a user-supplied multiple sequence aligment.

-Additional trees may be built in orthogonal coordinate space after embedding the distance matrix using metric matrix distance geometry (Crippen & Havel 1988).

 ### Program input

-One or more FASTA files.
-To input Fasta records in a multiple alignment use the -maln flag.
+One or more protein sequence files in FASTA format.
+If input records represent a multiple alignment use the -maln flag.
 Otherwise aclust will run all-vs-all pairwise alignments.

+### Program output

+One or more trees in Newick format.
+Alignments in JSON-adjacent and/or Text formats.
+Distance matrix in text format.
+Scattered diagnostics are printed variously to stdout and stderr.

-### Output
+### Output files

-The program produces some messages on stdout and stderr.
-In addition (with a common prefix):
+All output files share a common prefix (-p this)

+Default output files:

-prefix.aln.js	pairwise alignments JSON-like format (default ON, can be disabled)
+* prefix.aln.js		pairwise alignments in JSON-like format
+* prefix.dmx.txt	pairwise scoredistances
+* prefix.dree.txt	distance NNJ tree in Newick format

+Optional output files:

-prefix.aln.txt	pairwise alignments Text (non-standard) format (default OFF, can be enabled)
+* prefix.aln.txt	pairwise alignments Text (non-standard) format (default OFF, can be enabled)

-prefix.dmx.txt	pairwise scoredistances (default ON)

-prefix.dree.txt	tree in Newick format, computed using NNJ in distance space

-optional:

-prefix.tree0.txt	tree in Newick format, computed from NNJ in the space of embedded orthogonal coordinates
+* prefix.tree0.txt	tree in Newick format, computed from NNJ in the space of embedded orthogonal coordinates

-prefix.tree.txt		tree in Newick format, computed using recursive NNJ/embed
+* prefix.tree.txt		tree in Newick format, computed using recursive NNJ/embed

+### Inner workings

+Pairwise alignments are interpolated from a user-supplied multiple sequence alignment, or computed using a modified local alignment algorithm (based on Smith & Waterman 1981).
+The unpublished modification to SW includes a gap-crossover allowance (for gaps that start in one sequence and end in the other).

+By convention BLOSUM62 substitution scores are used.

+Pairwise distances are based on a modified ScoreDist function (Sonnhammer & Hollich 2005).
+The unpublished modification normalizes the expectation score to sequence length rather than alignment length.
+By convention the shorter sequence is used.

+The first tree is computed using a Nearest Neighbor Joining (NNJ) algorithm in the space of all-vs-all pairwise sequence distances.
+Distances are recomputed using either branch-averaging leaf-leaf distance averaing may be used as determined by a command line parameter -dave.

+A second tree is (optionally) is based on NNJ in the space of 20-dimensional orthogonal coordinates obtained by embedding the distance matrix using distance geomery (Crippen & Havel 1988).

+A third tree is (optionally and more slowly) obtained by a recursive application of NNJ and re-embedding to each subbranch of the initial embed tree.

 ### Usage: